NicholasToon/Proton-VPN-Setup-and-Observing-IP-Address-Changes/README.md

 2. Create a [virtual machine](https://github.com/NicholasToon/Creating-Resource-Groups-and-Deploying-Virtual-Machines-in-Azure) in Azure and establish a connection to it using Remote Desktop Protocol (RDP).

-3. Inside the Azure virtual machine find the website "whatismyipaddress.com" again.
-Write down the new IP address and its location, which should not match your computer's IP address.
+3. Inside the Azure virtual machine, find the website "whatismyipaddress.com" again.
+Write down the new IP address and its location, which should *not* match your computer's IP address.

 4. Download and install the ProtonVPN client.
 It will give you access to the free servers once you sign up and install the app.